 So far so good?
 Time to dive deeper.

-Each of the five levels of the soul connects to all five of the dimensions “within it.”
+Each of the five levels of the soul connects to a dimension of the five “within it.”
 What this means is, when repairing any one level, we go through stages of restoring aspects of each of the five within that one, before moving on to the next.

-- Having dealt with the Nefesh, we begin work on the next major level of Ruach.
+Once we have dealt with the Nefesh fully, we begin work on the next major level of Ruach.
 We follow the same path of the One: Nefesh within the Ruach, then Ruach within the Ruach, Neshama within Ruach, etc.

-- This continues through all five levels.
 You can’t skip any of the “required work.”
-Each new level of advancement depends on the previous.
+Each new level of advancement depends on the completion of the previous.

 This is where things go “beyond coincidence.”
 From the time the character of “Thomas Anderson” (Neo) first seeks out the Matrix, each of the movies is about him repairing one level of his soul, after another.